pqrs-org/Karabiner-Elements/docs/DEVELOPMENT.md

   - Run with root privilege.
   - Observe input devices and manage the grabbable state.
   - Tell the grabbable state to `karabiner_grabber`.
+- `karabiner_session_monitor`
+  - Run with root privilege.
+  - (Opened by console user privilege in order to use CoreGraphics session API.
+    And then, effective uid is changed to root by SUID in order to communicate a secure Unix domain socket of `karabiner_grabber`.)
+  - Monitor a window server session state and notify it to `karabiner_grabber`.
 - `karabiner_console_user_server`
   - Run with console user privilege.
   - Monitor system preferences values (key repeat, etc) and notify them to `karabiner_grabber`.